open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 For example, `http.server_name` has shown great value in practice, as bogus HTTP Host headers occur often in the wild.

 It is strongly recommended to set `http.server_name` to allow associating requests with some logical server entity.

+Note that `net.host.port` is only applicable for ip transports and therefore only required if IP transport is used.

 ## HTTP client-server example